Sunday, 19 January 2025

 Phil Schiller on the stand

 Phil Schiller, an Apple Fellow responsible for the App Store, also testified.
-The judge took issue with Apple’s compliance plan that collects a commission from that install an “External Purchase Link” within the first seven days after a user taps the link.
+The judge took issue with Apple’s compliance plan that collects a commission from apps that install an “External Purchase Link” within the first seven days after a user taps the link.
 Schiller explained that this period balanced Apple’s entitlement to a commission with the indirect connection of an in-app purchase to the App Store over time.

 During questioning, Schiller revealed that only 38 apps had applied to use external payment links out of 135,000 apps with in-app purchases on the App Store.
 Epic’s lawyer, Gary Bornstein, argued that the number of potential applicants should include apps not yet offering in-app purchases or apps not yet on the store.
 Schiller conceded that this might be a valid perspective.